gin66/wg_netmanager/README.md

 Wireguard network manager
 =========================

-# Status: WORK IN PROGRESS - not ready for use

 # Motivation / Problem

 Situation is a couple of vps, some IoT devices in the home network and couple of roaming laptops/iPads/smartphones.
 Till now a quite complex setup involving wireguard, openvpn, ssh'ing from box to box was in use.

 Using wireguard all the time is not an option, because then the Laptop in the home network would route traffic to the box one meter away via the long route (the vps somewhere in the Internet), instead of using the short path within the home network.

 An alternative could have been [tinc](https://tinc-vpn.org/), but tinc - licensed under GPL v2 - may never hit iOs/iPadOS AppStore.
 So not a solution.